-- pose a threat, including but not limited to: details of the incident or threat, witness statements, and relevant artifacts. - G. When assessing a potential threat or concerning behavior, the threat assessment team must determine not only whether a threat has been made or communicated, but also if a person poses a danger to self or others or if they are potentially on a pathway to violence. - a.
+G. When assessing a potential threat or concerning behavior, the threat assessment team must determine not only whether a threat has been made or communicated, but also if a person poses a danger to self or others or if they are potentially on a pathway to violence.

+- a.
 For students deemed a threat to self, the threat assessment team must ensure the student's immediate safety, then refer the student to the school-based suicide designee.
 The suicide designee will meet with the student and assess the severity of the risk following the Suicide Prevention Handbook guidelines. - b.
 If the threat assessment team determines that a student poses a threat to others, the team is responsible for assessing the level of threat by conducting student/parent interviews, reviewing all pertinent records, and following the district's threat assessment procedures. - c.
 The threat assessment team must coordinate resources to provide intervention to individuals whose behavior may pose a threat to the safety of school staff or students consistent with the model policies developed by the Office of Safe Schools. - d.
 The threat assessment team must plan for the implementation and monitoring of appropriate interventions in order to manage or mitigate the student's risk for engaging in violence and increasing the likelihood of positive outcomes. - e.
 Interventions should remain in place until the team assesses that the student is no longer in need of supports and does not pose a threat to self or others. - H. Threat assessment teams shall follow established procedures for referrals to school-based, community, and/or health care providers for mental health services, evaluation, or treatment. - I. All threat assessment outcomes and recommendations must be reported to the school principal.
 The school principal will review the documentation for all threat assessments to ensure completeness and fidelity.
 The school principal will sign/acknowledge that the threat assessment documentation is complete and will forward the signed/acknowledged assessment to their supervisor.
-In addition, upon a preliminary determination that a student poses a threat of violence or physical harm to self or others, a threat assessment team must immediately report its determination to the superintendent or his or her designeeschool principal or his/her administrative designee.
-The superintendent or his or her designeeprincipal or his/her administrative designee shall immediately attempt to notify the student's parent or legal guardian. - a.
+In addition, upon a preliminary determination that a student poses a threat of violence or physical harm to self or others, the threat assessment team must immediately report its determination to school principal or his/her administrative designee.
+The principal or his/her administrative designee shall immediately attempt to notify the student's parent or legal guardian. - a.
 Nothing in this policy shall preclude school personnel from acting immediately to address an imminent threat.
 Where an immediate threat to life or physical safety exists, reports must result in an immediate notification to law enforcement. - b.
-Nothing in this policy shall preclude the threat assessment team from notifying the superintendent (or designee)school principal, his/her administrative designee, or the Chief of any individual (other than a student) who poses a threat of violence or physical harm to self or others.
+Nothing in this policy shall preclude the threat assessment team from notifying the school principal, his/her administrative designee, or the Chief of any individual (other than a student) who poses a threat of violence or physical harm to self or others.